+Is a uniform price on Carbon desirable?

+Felix Bierbrauer

+University of Cologne

+This version: June 6, 2024

+Abstract

-Is a market-based approach to climate policy desirable?\ Felix Bierbrauer University of Cologne This version: February 25, 2024 Abstract A uniform price for carbon is at the center of market-based approaches to climate policy.
+A uniform price on Carbon is at the center of market-based approaches to climate policy.
 Actual climate policy, by contrast, has many sector-specific rules.
-This paper studies the desirability of the market-based approach using tools from the theory of taxation.
-It is found that a justification for the market-based approach can be given, it involves indifference with respect to the distributive consequences of climate policy, and it requires that a condition of proportional fiscal externalities is met.
-If these conditions are not met, a sector specific approach is preferable.
+This paper studies the desirability of a uniform price on Carbon using tools from the theory of taxation.
+It is found that a justification for a uniform price can be given.
+It involves indifference with respect to the distributive consequences of climate policy, and it requires that a condition of proportional fiscal externalities is met.
+If these conditions are not met, a deviation from a uniform price of Carbon is desirable.
+Distributive considerations may imply that sectors whose output is consumed mostly by "the poor" should contribute less to meeting the government's emission target, whereas sectors whose output is consumed mostly by "the rich" should contribute more.

 Keywords: Climate policy, equity-efficiency trade-off, optimal taxation.